Frequently Asked Questions

 How long will classes be online?

-- Classes at Moreno Valley College and at other colleges in the Riverside Communtiy College District will be online for the forseeable future.
-Most special programs offer services in a remote format.
-For summer term, lecture courses are entirely online.
-A few exceptions for lab courses have been made.
-For fall 2020, lecture courses are entirely online while some courses within disciplines requiring in-person labs will be offered in hybrid format.
-Any in-person labs will observe strict social distancing and safety practices.
+- Classes at Moreno Valley College and at other colleges in the Riverside Communtiy College District will be online for spring and summer 2021 term.
+During these terms, lecture courses are entirely online while some courses within disciplines requiring in-person labs are offered in hybrid format.
+For fall 2021, MVC will be making a coordinated effort to return to safe, in-person instruction.
+In-person classes observe strict social distancing and safety practices.
 The MVC Bookstore has limited hours and is open Monday - Thursday 8 am - 4 pm.
-For details about in-person class suspension, monitor your RCCD email and the RCCD COVID-19 website.
+For details about in-person class suspension, monitor your RCCD email and the COVID-19 website.

 What is Canvas and how do I access my class online?

-- Canvas is a Learning Management System, very much like Blackboard, that is used to deliver your Online, Hybrid or Web Enhanced courses.
+- Canvas is a learning management system used to deliver your courses.